UniSwarm/uDevkit-SDK/support/archi/dspic33ch/README.md

 They share access to pins by using MUX.
 GPIO are shared, they can both read pins but only one can write to it.
 The owner of each pin is defined by the configuration word.

-Memory program are also independent but the slave program is stocked in the single flash at a special address.
+Memory program are also independent but the secondary program is stocked in the single flash at a special address.
-This space is copied to slave's PRAM at startup.
+This space is copied to secondary's PRAM at startup.
 So, only one hex file is needed to program both cores.

 Debug could be individual by defined debug pairs for each cores.

-MCLR pin reset both cores, but a special reset could be defined for slave only.
+MCLR pin reset both cores, but a special reset could be defined for secondary only.

 Clock sources are the same but they have independent PLLs and divisers.